Chapter 6: Organ, Tissue, and Cellular Structure of Plants

 Sporophytes of non-vascular plants

-The diploid, spore producing form (sporophyte) of all the non-vascular plants grows out of the gamete producing form (gametophyte) and is generally short-lived and carries out little photosynthesis.
+The diploid, spore producing form (sporophyte) of all the non-vascular plants emerges out of the gamete producing form (gametophyte) and is generally short-lived and is sometimes completely embedded in gametophyte tissue.
 Although they are sometimes green and photosynthetic, they have no flattened parts to increase photosynthetic light absorption and must depend on the gametophyte for carbohydrates during some or all of their existence.
 In hornworts, the sporophyte is a thin cylinder that splits open longitudinally, from the tip, to release spores.
-In liverworts and mosses, the most common sporophyte form is a ‘ball on a stick’, with a roughly spherical spore producing structure (sporangium) at the end of a stalk that in almost all cases serves to elevate the sporangium to a higher position, presumably to aid in spore dispersal.
+In liverworts and mosses, the most common sporophyte form is a ‘ball on a stick’, with a roughly spherical spore producing structure (sporangium) at the end of a stalk that in most cases serves to elevate the sporangium to a higher position, presumably to aid in spore dispersal.
+However, in some liverworts (e.g., Marchantia) and mosses (e.g., Sphagnum) it is a structure on the gametophyte that actually provides the elevation.
 The sporangium opens to release spores by splitting apart (liverworts) or through an opening (mosses) whose size is regulated by teeth that move in response to humidity, closing the opening under humid conditions.
 In some liverworts the sporophyte is extremely small and although it is not elevated, its stalk is produced in an umbrella shaped organ (the archegoniophore) that is elevated.

 Organs, tissues and cells of vascular plants

-Although non-vascular plants are clearly successful existing and thriving in most terrestrial habitats, their size and activity is severely limited in ways that were overcome with the appearance in vascular plants of vascular tissues possessing cell types that make possible long-distance transport of water and carbohydrates.
+Although non-vascular plants are clearly successful, existing and thriving in most terrestrial habitats, their size and activity is impacted by their limited ability to grow upwards.
+This inability was overcome with the appearance in vascular plants with the appearance lignified cell walls that can resist the force of gravity and the appearance of vascular tissues possessing cell types that make possible long-distance transport of water and carbohydrates.
 Vascular tissue allowed terrestrial autotrophs to exist as two connected entities, both essential to the other: a water and nutrient absorbing structure and a photosynthetic structure.
-The three organs of vascular plants, roots, stems and leaves, reflect the basic biology of terrestrial autotrophs: leaves acquire sunlight and carry out photosynthesis to ‘feed’ the organism, roots explore the soil and acquire the water and nutrients that is required for photosynthesis and growth, and stems connect the photosynthetic part with the water-and-nutrient acquiring part and also serve to distribute leaves effectively in their aerial environment.
+The three organs of vascular plants, roots, stems and leaves, reflect the basic biology of terrestrial autotrophs: leaves acquire sunlight and carry out photosynthesis to ‘feed’ the organism, roots explore the soil and acquire the water and nutrients that is required for photosynthesis and growth, and stems connect the photosynthetic part with the water-and-nutrient acquiring part and also serve to distribute leaves effectively in their aerial enviro nment.
 Each of these three organs possess three fundamental tissues: a ‘skin’ (dermal tissue), transport tissue (vascular tissue), and ground tissue (everything else, the tissue that fills the spaces between dermal tissue and vascular tissue).

 Cells of vascular plants show substantially more specialization than is found in non-vascular plants and multiple cell types have been defined, primarily on the basis of the following features, summarized in Table 1.

 - Cell wall characteristics.
-All plant cells have what is called a primary cell wall described in chapter 3.
+All plant cells have what is called a primary cell wall described in Chapter 3.
 It is composed of cellulose microfibrils imbedded in a matrix of hemicellulose and pectins, molecules that bind cellulose microfibrils to each other and also absorb water, forming a gel.
-The primary cell wall is present as the cell is growing and when the cell expands the wall is yielding to the pressures that are present inside the cell.
+The primary cell wall is present as the cell is growing and when the cell expands the wall is yield ing to the pressures that are present inside the cell.
 The cell stops growing when the cell wall stiffens and no longer yields to the pressures generated inside it.
 At this point some cells deposit a distinct type of cell wall material, called a secondary cell wall, inside the primary cell wall.
 Since the cell is not growing, the more secondary cell wall that is deposited, the smaller the space inside the cell wall becomes.
 When the cell dies, this space, where the cytosol (usually with a large vacuole) used to be, is termed the lumen.
 Like the primary cell wall, the secondary cell wall contains cellulose microfibrils, but they are imbedded in a matrix of lignin, not hemicellulose and pectin.
 Lignin is a complex polymer composed of phenolic subunits.
-Unlike the primary cell wall, the secondary cell wall has substantial compressive strength and does not need a cell membrane and the pressurization of water inside the cell in order for the cell to resist compression (details on this process are discussed in chapter 22).
+Unlike the primary cell wall, the secondary cell wall has substantial compressive strength and does not need a cell membrane and the pressurization of water inside the cell in order for the cell to resist compression (details on this process are discussed in Chapter 22).
 Killing plant cells with only primary cell walls drastically affects their structural integrity (cooking spinach dramatically demonstrates the effects of killing plant cells on plant form).
-A cell with a secondary cell wall is rigid even after the cell has died and the membrane is gone; corn stems stand erect even after the plant is dead because of cells with secondary cell walls.
-Lignin is the material that makes plants woody, tough and rigid, but non-woody plants (e.g., corn) may possess lignified cells that are important structurally; plants or plant parts (e.g., spinach and many other leaves) with cells possessing only a primary cell wall are herbaceous and much less resistant to forces produced by gravity or the wind.
-Such plants/plant parts lose all structural integrity if the cell membrane is destroyed or if lost water is not replaced
+A cell with a secondary cell wall is rigid even after the cell has died and the membrane is gone.
+Corn stems stand erect even after the plant is dead because of cells with secondary cell walls.
+Lignin is the material that makes some plants woody, tough and rigid, but non-woody plants (e.g., corn) may possess lignified cells that are important structurally.
+Plants or plant parts (e.g., spinach and many other leaves) with cells possessing only a primary cell wall are called herbaceous and are much less resistant to forces produced by gravity or the wind.
+Such plants/plant parts lose all structural integrity if the cell membrane is destroyed or if lost water is not replaced (see Fig 9 in Chapter 3).

 These features are summarized below.
 Specific cell types will be considered in more detail when considering the functioning of these tissues.